 As a result, I joined the Royal Air Force, which was a big mistake.
 However, the physical training, which included a voluntary venture into boxing and rugby, increased my size and fitness.
 I left at 19 and began a succession of jobs in various roles.
 I also married my first wife, who had been my girlfriend when at school.
 18 years of that marriage ended after constant and unjustified accusations of infidelity became too much to bear: I’ve loved 2 women and both of them I married.

 My first writing successes were in the form of illustrated articles for the British photographic press but my initial fiction success was a radio play, broadcast on the national radio programme; BBC Radio 4.
 Since then, I’ve published novels, short stories, a novella and and a memoir about my 10 years with ME/CFS.
 (You can find a list of all my published work by clicking this link).
 I’m fully recovered from that dreadful condition and ran in the Great North Run in September 2015; a half marathon I used as a means of raising money for the charity that helped me through the illness.

 I’m now happily married to my darling Valerie, who I met on a training course (Managing Change!).
 We have a lovely daughter, Kate, who is a bit of a wanderer.
-She’s worked here in UK and on the Greek island of Thassos, and, as I write this, is currently working in Victoria, Australia.
+She’s worked here in UK and on the Greek island of Thassos, and is currently working and studying in Canberra, Australia.

 So, you know a bit about me now.
 I hope you’ll enjoy my site and my books.
 I write to entertain and because I’m compelled by some inner voice to put words on paper and tell stories in the tradition that’s been with humankind ever since we first sat around those fires in the mouths of our caves.
 Enjoy.
 We really do come this way but once and it behoves us to make the experience the best it can be for ourselves and for those we come into contact with.